What do Bath Astronomers do?

 Join Us

-Anyone can join Bath Astronomers to enjoy the talks, the fellowship, stargazing events, the free equipment loan, and free entry to the Herschel Museum of Astronomy.
-You can find out more about joining here
+Anyone can join Bath Astronomers to enjoy the talks, the fellowship, stargazing events, workshops on telescopes and astrophotogrpahy, free equipment loan, and free entry to the Herschel Museum of Astronomy.
+We're part of the wider communitity of Astronomy in Bath, including the University oF Bath Physics Department, Students Union Space Society and the Herschel Society.

 Astronomy in the classroom and beyond